-In the regime of classical private parameter estimation, the limit of the investigator’s ability to extract information is measured by a quantity called the Fisher information.
-In the quantum case, we use a related measure called the Symmetric Logarithmic Derivative (SLD) Fisher information to judge performance \cite{Hiai1991}.
-By using the idea of our ``weakest'' (most informative) private method, we can figure out the exact maximum SLD Fisher information the investigator can get while still respecting the $(\eps, \delta)$-DP rule.
-This work improves on past studies that only looked at the simpler case where $\delta=0$ \cite{YH20}, and sets a hard limit on how accurate quantum estimations can be under the privacy condition.
+In the regime of parameter estimation, the limit of the Investigator’s ability to pinpoint the private parameter is measured by the Fisher information.
+In the quantum case, we use the Symmetric Logarithmic Derivative (SLD) Fisher information \cite{Hiai1991}.
+By leveraging the idea of our ``weakest'' (most informative) private method, we determine the exact maximum SLD Fisher information the Investigator can obtain while the mechanism respects the $(\eps, \delta)$-DP rule.
+This result improves on past studies that only looked at the simpler case where $\delta=0$ \cite{YH20}, and sets a hard physical limit on how accurately an adversarial Investigator can estimate sensitive parameters under the privacy condition.

-{\em Third step: We have two kinds of extensions.} In the privacy of the quantum learning framework, we can relax the $(\eps,\delta)$-DP condition by trusting the party, the data processor, who performs the learning algorithm.
-That is, motivated by the quantum learning framework of \cite{Caro23,WDH2025}, we propose a framework for a quantum learning algorithm which is ``$1$-neighbor" $(\eps,\delta)$-DP.
-For this proposed learning framework, we study its stability by obtaining an upper-bound on the Holevo information (between the training data and the quantum output of the algorithm).
-Further, we show that for $\delta = 0$, our upper-bound recovers \cite[Proposition 2]{RGBS21} in the classical case.

-Another interesting problem is to analyze quantum channels which are $(\eps,\delta)$-DP.
-Its classical version has been extensively studied in the literature via the contraction of output divergence-measured with respect to the output distributions induced by $(\eps,\delta)$-DP channels-in comparison to the input divergence, which is defined over the input distributions of these channels; see, for example, \cite{Asoodeh24}, \cite{ZA23}, and the references therein.
-This contraction is studied using an integral representation which involves the hockey stick divergence \cite{Sason_2016}.
-We leverage our framework to first establish an almost tight upper-bound on the contraction coefficient of any $(\eps,\delta)$-DP CPTP map with respect to the hockey stick divergence.
+{\em Third step: The Quantum Channel.} Finally, we analyze the mechanism itself by studying quantum channels which are $(\eps,\delta)$-DP.
+From the adversarial perspective, the channel acts as a defense mechanism that suppresses the distinguishability of inputs.
+We quantify this suppression via the \emph{contraction of divergence}---comparing the divergence of the output distributions induced by $(\eps,\delta)$-DP channels to the divergence of the input states; see, for example, \cite{Asoodeh24}, \cite{ZA23}, and the references therein.
+This contraction is studied using an integral representation involving the hockey stick divergence \cite{Sason_2016}.
+We leverage our framework to first establish an almost tight upper bound on the contraction coefficient of any $(\eps,\delta)$-DP CP-TP map with respect to the hockey stick divergence.